 - The kiwis are too sour for whom?
 For the judges at the contest, given the above context.

-So, after the presumption of optimal relevance, the second piece of information you get out of my utterance is ↣ I have said that Susan Pevensie told me that the kiwifruit she, Susan, grew were too sour for the judges at the fruit grower’s contest.
-If you believe in my honesty, you might also conclude that ↣ I believe that Susan Pevensie told me that the kiwifruit she grew were too sour for the judges.
+So, after the presumption of optimal relevance, the second piece of information communicated by my utterance is ↣ I have said that Susan Pevensie told me that the kiwifruit she, Susan, grew were too sour for the judges at the fruit grower’s contest.
+If I am talking literally (as opposed to, say, ironically), the utterance also communicates ↣ I believe that Susan Pevensie told me that the kiwifruit she grew were too sour for the judges.
 If I have reason to believe that my utterance will convince you, it further communicates ↣ Susan Pevensie told me that the kiwifruit she grew were too sour for the judges.

-All pragmatic inferences, i.e. all inferences that rely on context are defeasible: they can be ‘defeated’ (cancelled) by explicit information or context without sounding self-contradictory.
+All pragmatic inferences, i.e. all inferences that rely on context, are defeasible: they can be ‘defeated’ (cancelled) by explicit information or context without sounding self-contradictory.
 Thus I could cancel most of your conclusions from (5) by continuing I’m not talking about Susan Pevensie but about Susan Sarandon.
 She made the birds Chinese style, sweet-sour, but used way too much lime juice as it turned out.
 The mechanism of defeasibility is roughly as follows: An utterance is usually consistent with a number of different basic explicatures, one of which is the most easily accessible and thus accepted in a given context.
 On encountering additional information that invalidates this explicature, the next accessible one that is still consistent with all available information takes its place.
 While this ‘switch’ of explicatures often feels unexpected or surprising, it gives the addressee no sense of contradiction as the new explicature is just as consistent with the original utterance as the old one.

-Assignment of referents notably includes deixis.
+Referent assignment notably includes deixis.
 Deixis refers to words, phrases and grammatical constructions whose meaning depends on the circumstances of the utterance, such as speaker, addressee, time, place, and accompanying gestures such as pointing.
 Examples are demonstrative pronouns, first and second person pronouns, tense, ‘here/there, now/then, yesterday/today/tomorrow, come/leave, Mum/Dad’, etc. Deictic words often take precedence over non-deictic ones, as they are easier to parse: the present day is always referred to as ‘today’ and the next as ‘tomorrow’, sparing the addressee the effort to access the current date.
-As a consequence, saying ‘See you Thursday’ on a Wednesday or Thursday must refer to the next relevant Thursday, which usually is the following one.
+As a consequence, saying ‘See you Saturday’ on a Friday or Saturday must refer to the next relevant Saturday, which usually is the following one.